facioquo/stock-charts/CONTRIBUTING.md

 ## Testing

 - Since this is just a simple demo project, we basically just want it to pass the build and run without errors.
-- Failed builds will result in immediate rejection of your changes.
+- Failed builds will block acceptance of your Pull Request when submitting changes.

 ## Submitting changes

 Submit a Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

-Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:

-    $ git commit -m "A brief summary of the commit
-    >
-    > A paragraph describing what changed and its impact."

 After a Pull Request is reviewed, accepted, and merged to master, we may batch changes before publishing a new package version to the public NuGet repository.
 Please be patient with turnaround time.